antonyant11/the-makerformlab-docs/docs/index.md

 ### Exploring the Artwork Collection

-Upon arriving at The MakerForge homepage, you'll find a clear gateway to our curated collection, divided into three distinct **artwork categories**:
+Upon arriving at The MakerFormLab homepage, you'll find a clear gateway to our curated collection, divided into three distinct **artwork categories**:

 * **Light:** Features sculptural artworks specifically designed to incorporate various lighting elements.
 * **Form:** Showcases freestanding sculptural artworks, ideal for focal points in any space.